 Is color really that important?

 Color doesn’t define the level of conversion.
-It doesn’t sell directly neither can it literally find you new customers.
+It doesn’t sell directly, neither can it find you, new customers.
 However, it helps to create the necessary impression and turn a random visitor into a regular customer:

 - 93 % of users make a purchase decision based on the look of a product and website.
 70% won’t buy if they don’t like the color.
 The success of a brand is 80% dependent on the properly selected color scheme of its web resource.

-There is the Plutchik’s color wheel that should help designers to select the right color combinations.
+There is Plutchik’s color wheel that should help designers to select the right color combinations.
 However, it doesn’t fully represent the possibilities of the impact colors have.
-Additionally, you shouldn’t take any color scheme as the ultimate truth while choosing the optimum design for your website.
+You shouldn’t take any color scheme as the ultimate truth while choosing the optimum website design.
 As a study, color psychology is only emerging.
-Hence, if you adhere to the general results of studies, you may never find the keys to the heart of your target audience.
+Hence, if you adhere to the general results of studies, you may never find the keys to the target audience’s heart.
 Not all orange buttons are as effective as some reports say.
 And red isn’t always the symbol of aggression, blood, and violence.

 Website tasks and the message of a brand

-With color, you can impact the decisions of your customers.
-The best option for a particular psychological effect is defined through testing and takes into account the tasks of a website and the type of a target audience.
+The best option for a particular psychological effect is defined through testing and considering the tasks of a website and the type of target audience.